The Satoshi Overhang: Why the Bear Case is Bounded

 \subsection{Acknowledgements}

 }

 I benefited from conversations with Shan Wang about the logic in the paper.
-As a matter of disclosure, my first real education about Bitcoin was in 2017 from a friend who had a single machine in his garage mining coin.
+I thank three anonymous reviewers and the editor at \emph{Ledger} for comments that materially improved the paper, in particular the consistency ledger of Section 3.4, the derivatives-first execution variant of Section 3.3, and the treatment of provable destruction in Appendix B. As a matter of disclosure, my first real education about Bitcoin was in 2017 from a friend who had a single machine in his garage mining coin.
 I bought 1 BTC at that time just for fun, and I've not sold it.
 That's my only financial interest in Bitcoin.

 \hypertarget{references}{